Ryan6338/Filament-Humidity-Controller/README.md

 ![Humidity Controller Block Diagram](https://github.com/user-attachments/assets/2abd4bbb-881f-4515-8b6b-d2ff0941547a)

 ### USB-C Connector
 The board takes in power from the USB-C connector and runs it to both a 12V boost converter and 3.3V linear regulator.
+The CC pins are used by the upstream device to communicate how much power can be supplied.
 ### 12V Boost Converter
 The 12V boost converter receives 5V (4.75-5.25V) from the USB-C connector & converts it into 12V for the fan.
 The boost converter is only active when the enable signal is triggered by the ESP32.
 ### 3.3V Linear Regulator